RenePotocnik/RecRoom-Shirt-Printer/README.md

 ## Running the script

+Download the ZIP file containing all scripts.\
 Run `Shirt-Printer.py`.

 In the newly opened window, open a PNG image you want to print.\
 I suggest the image is already converted into a RecRoom color palette (Photoshop ACO swatch files are included), and scaled to the appropriate size.\
 If the image is not converted it will automatically get converted and dithered.\
-Templates for the shirt are in the `Shirt_Templates` map.
+Templates for the shirt are in the included `Shirt_Templates` map.

 ## Importing using `String Variable`